RAPS: Remote Alternative Play Station project

 This project aims to provide educational and creative experiences through online and remote music technology and mentoring sessions delivered by Sound Gallery Studios.

-The fund is aimed at vulnerable young people aged 12-25 years who live in Exeter and East Devon and have mental health issues ranging from anxiety, depression, OCD or are struggling to cope with feelings of loneliness and alienation and other mental health issues as an effect of the coronavirus pandemic and social isolation restrictions.
+The fund is aimed at vulnerable young people aged 16-23 years who live in Exeter and Devon and have mental health issues ranging from anxiety, depression, OCD or are struggling to cope with feelings of loneliness and alienation and other mental health issues aggravated by the coronavirus pandemic and social isolation restrictions.

 Objective 1: Connectivity